fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 In some rare cases it may be necessary to "add the possibility of null" to an existing value, to make it compatible with a nullable type without warning.
-We expect this to normally be done by a type annoation, see above.
+We expect this to normally be done by a type annotation, see above.
 However for completeness it is also possible to do this by using the `withNull` operator.

 ```fsharp
 val inline withNull : value:'T -> ('T | null) when 'T : not struct